Frequently Requested Statistics on Immigrants and Immigration in the United States

 How many people are deported per year?

-Foreign-born individuals who must leave the United States are categorized as either "removals" or "returns."
-Both removals and returns result in the departure of a foreign-born individual from the United States.
-There were 649,352 removals and returns in 2012, a 9 percent drop from 2011 (710,573 removals and returns).
+Both removals and returns* result in the confirmed movement of inadmissible or deportable aliens out of the United States.
+There were 616,792 removals and returns in 2013, a 5 percent drop from 2012 (648,783 removals and returns).

 The government fiscal year runs from October 1 to September 30.
 All figures for immigration control and enforcement given here are for the government fiscal year.